cburgmer/cjklib/cjklibdoc/library/cjklib.reading.operator.GROperator.rst

 to other reading operators for Mandarin, special care has to be taken to cope with these special requirements.

-.. index:: Erhua, Erlhuah, R-colouring
+.. index:: Erhua, Erlhuah, R-colouring, er-ization

 R-colouring
 ^^^^^^^^^^^
-Gwoyeu Romatzyh renders rhotacised syllables (Erlhuah) by trying to give the actual pronunciation.
+Gwoyeu Romatzyh renders rhotacised syllables (Erlhuah, er-ization) by trying to give the actual pronunciation.
 As the effect of r-colouring loses the information of the underlying etymological syllable conversion between the r-coloured form back to the underlying form can not be done in an